Can I Go To Urgent Care Clinic For STD Testing and Treatment

 Can you get insurance for STD testing at urgent care?

-What are common types of STDs?
+What are the common types of STDs?

 Human Papillomavirus (HPV) Infection is the most common STD in the US that causes irritation and discomfort around the genitals.
-Other common STDs include Chlamydia, Gonorrhea, Syphilis, Herpes, HIV and trichomoniasis which mostly occur in sexually active people.
+Other common STDs include Chlamydia, Gonorrhea, Syphilis, Herpes, HIV and trichomoniasis, which mostly occur in sexually active people.

 Will I need to wait to get tested for STD at urgent care?